GuiRamos7/React-hooks-redux-example/README.md

 ## React-Hooks-Redux-Example

-This a example of react redux, using hooks of React
+A example of application using React Hooks on Redux